ULHPC/launcher-scripts/python/README.md

 ## Launcher for many single-core processes

-Run
+On frontend run:

-    oarsub -S "./launcher_serial.py task argumentfile [modules to load]"
+    oarsub -S "pathTo/launcher_serial.py pathTo/task pathTo/argumentfile [modules to load]"

-Requested resources (nodes=1) and walltime (1h) are defined as OAR-directives in file.
+The requested resources (default: nodes=1) and walltime (default: 1h) as well as stdout/stderr filenames are defined as OAR-directives in script file.

 ## Launcher for MPI-processes